netidx/netidx-book/src/examples/complete_system.md

 ## Wrapping Up

-In this chapter we saw how an application can be designed more or less from the start to communicate with the outside world using netidx.
+In this example we saw how an application can be designed more or less from the start to communicate with the outside world using netidx.
 We didn't cover the opportunities for scripting our solar installation now that we can control it using netidx, but we certainly could do any